Site icon Messy Vegan Cook

 May Veggie Home

 They’re now on their third location a bit further away in Upper Sukhumvit, but it’s the nicest place yet.
 They’re lovely.
 The menu combines a variety of East Asian dishes with Western and Thai options and everything I’ve tried over the years has been good.
-They also recently opened an express branch with a compact menu on Sukhumvit Soi 23.
+They have express branch with a compact menu on Sukhumvit Soi 23 that is very good.

 Talalaks

-They're mostly a food court name, but they seem to maintain a proper restaurant or two as well.
-BUT they constantly close and change location.
-As of the end of 2023, they have a restaurant in Pathum Wan.
+They're mostly a food court name, but they seem to always maintain a proper restaurant or two as well.
+They have a restaurant in Pathum Wan.
 The massive som tam platter is fabulous (chut tam tad ชุดตำถาด) I also like the gaeng om and kua kling.
 Get the sugar palm dessert (it’s very special).
-No real web presence so link below is an unofficial FB page.
+The mall food court locations have small menus, but at these locations I usually order the stir fried spaghetti with salted fish.

 Khao Kaek Kua